Learn about Cornell University's requirements for human participant research ethics (IRB) training, who needs to complete it, and how to access it.

 The IRB understands that researchers working in the field often hire local enumerators or researchers to collect data for their studies.
 Since these individuals are often "engaged" in human participant research, the federal training requirements apply.
 Depending upon level of education, language, and web access, online CITI training may not be appropriate as a training mechanism for these data collectors.

-John Hopkins offers field training guides (in various languages) which provide the basic information data collectors require and are intended for in-person training.
+John Hopkins offers field training guides (in various languages) in human participant research ethics.
 These guides are intended for a PI or co-investigator to use in the training of study team members who will (1) obtain informed consent from research participants, or (2) collect data from human subjects (e.g. enumerators).
 These can be used for in-person (or Zoom) trainings, and may be more appropriate than the online CITI program IRB training when language or internet access is a barrier.

 Contact IRB staff to discuss appropriate alternatives to CITI IRB training for these types of cases.

 The Center for Cultural Humility provides a variety of research trainings based off of the principles of anti-racism and Community-Based Participatory Research.
 Their services include an Equitable Research Design Training, Citizen Science Training, and Community Partner Matching.
 While these trainings are not required for IRB protocols, we encourage researchers to consider signing up.

 The Cornell Ithaca campus and Weill Cornell Medical campus have separate IRBs and different training requirements.
 For information about Weill's training requirements, visit their website.